Pastor Mark's Journey

 and that I needed to keep following Him!

 I willingly went to the Salvation Army.
 They loved me until I could learn to love myself.
 I threw myself into learning about God and became active in AA and in serving the homeless and addicted, which has become my life's mission.
 I entered their Adjutant Program and earned my Pastoral Certificate.
 I was awarded a scholarship to go back to college and received my Human Services as well as my CADC Counseling certificates for drugs and alcohol.
 I began running the Phase One recovery programs for Salvation Army ARC and helped to manage the homeless shelter.

 Through my quest for lasting sobriety in AA, I met my beautiful angel Tami, who allowed this strange man with a pony tail working at the homeless shelter and riding a bicycle to fall in love with her and eventually to marry her.
 Three years into our marriage, God loaned us His angel, Kai, to raise as our daughter!

 I met Bitten Jonnson, who taught me about sugar and carb addiction, along with the Keto way of eating.
-I have applied the Twelve Steps from AA into my food addiction and now, three years later, not only have I lost over 127 pounds, but I have also have gained my life back.
-I am now a co founder of a Twelve Step Sugar and Carb Addiction group.
+I have applied the Twelve Steps from AA into my food addiction and now, five years later, not only have I lost over 127 pounds, but I have also have gained my life back.
+I am now the founder of a Twelve Step Sugar and Carb Addiction group.